The best NC500 winter campsites

 Winter facilities at Sango Sands

 Sango Sands is understandably popular during the tourist season and you need to book well in advance.
 During the winter there are touring pitches for self-contained vans (toilet and shower facilities are closed).
-Pitches cost £17 a night and include water, electricity, waste and household refuse disposal.
-No booking is required.
-Winter touring pitches are available from 6th November until mid March when full site facilities open again.
-Booking for the 2024 season opens on their website on 1st November.
+Pitches cost £20 a night and include water, electricity, waste and household refuse disposal.
+No booking is required unless you need an electric hook up.
+Winter touring pitches are available from 1st November until 19th March when full site facilities open again for the 2026 season.

 Just down the road, you can stay on a real working farm all year round.
 Kirkton Farm is a family-run hill farm with sheep and cows, including two Highland cows and other animal attractions.
 There are only two pitches, both with electric hook up, in a secluded spot with views over the valley.
 In the fishing season (March to October), trout fishing is available on request.
 They also offer buggy tours of the farm and surrounding countryside all year round but weather dependent.
 Water is available but there are no showers, toilets or waste disposal facilities.
 Waste disposal facilities are available for a fee at the North Coast Touring Park (see listing above).